-A certain kind of conversation used to bubble up frequently among Austin parents.
+A certain conversation used to bubble up frequently among Austin parents.
 It went something like this:

 Alt Ed Austin’s founder, Teri Sperry, participated in many such conversations and recognized a pressing need for a centralized source of information about the smaller, off-the-beaten-track schools in the Austin area.
 She decided to find a way to solve the problem.

 In mid-2011 she began research and discussions with educators at several “microschools,” some of whom she already knew and others she met through this project.
 From the school directors she learned that it can be difficult and expensive to get the word out to the general public about the programs they offer.
-They work hard to keep tuition as affordable as possible while providing enriched learning environments and opportunities for their students (and earning a livable wage for their own families), leaving little in the budget for advertising or outreach.
+They work hard to keep tuition as affordable as possible while providing enriched learning environments and opportunities for their students (and a livable wage for themselves and their staff), leaving little in the budget for advertising or outreach.

 Teri began to see what she could do to make it easier for these schools and interested families to connect with each other.
 She launched this website and blog in late 2011 and began offering parent workshops and private consultations in early 2013.
 Alt Ed Austin quickly grew into a place to learn about, celebrate, and engage with the wonderfully varied and innovative learning environments in the Greater Austin community.